-The Stock -> Inventory section contains a list of all items that are stored in the stock, and allows to update the inventory levels after a stocktake.
+The Stock -> Inventory section contains an overview of all items inventory levels in stock and allows to update the inventory levels after a stocktake.

 The Stock -> Inventory page allows

-- entering real quantities (for the current date only),
+- updating current inventory quantities (for the current date only),

 - seeing the inventory levels of each item on any historical date,